weweb-assets/pricing-calculator/README.md

-# Pricing Calculator Example
+# PRICING-CALCULATOR

-It's a Vue.js component.
-Its props are exposed to weweb through `ww-config.json` file.
+This is an section for [weweb.io](https://www.weweb.io/).

 ## Installation

-To run locally, first install all dependencies with `yarn`
+To run locally, first install all dependencies with `npm install`.

 ## Start

-To serve locally, run `yarn serve --port=[PORT]`, and then go to Weweb editor, open developper popup and add localhost:[PORT] as custom wwObject.
+To serve locally, run `npm run serve --port=[PORT]`, and then go to Weweb editor, open developper popup and add localhost:[PORT] as custom section.

 ## Build

-Before release, you can check build error by running `yarn build`
+Before release, you can check build error by running `npm run build --name="pricing-calculator" --type="section"`